nixops4/nixops4/doc/architecture/003-Implement-with-Rust.md

   - (+) This has proven to be a non-issue in `hercules-ci-agent`
 - (-) Haskell has a smaller community than Rust, which could make it harder to find contributors
 - (~) Haskell can be slow to iterate on, unless most iteration can happen through unit tests, which may be tricky for NixOps, of which a large part is integration testing.
-- (-) The Haskell community broadly does not have a good testing culture.
-(Praise to those who do)

 ### C++